sealcode/sealious-handbook/README.md

     4   new Sealious.ChipTypes.FieldType({
     5       name: "color", // important!
 This is the name of your field-type 6       is_proper_value: function(accept, reject, context, params, new_value){
-    7          // checks if `new_value` correct.
+    7          // checks if `new_value` is correct.
 If not, it rejects the request.
     8           try {
     9               if (typeof (new_value) === "string")
     10                   Color(new_value.toLowerCase());